tomtran90/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the IPython notebook located in  [Camera_Calibration](Camera_Calibration.ipynb).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image using cv2.findChessboardCorners.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I assume the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image. `objpoints` will contain the object points.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection in a test image using cv2.findChessboardCorners.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: